Season 3 / Episode 22

 In the time leading up to his trial, Axel finished an apprenticeship and earned a job…

 Today, Gabe Newell is revered as one of the great game developers of all time.
 His company is considered an industry leader in innovative, artful game design, and has published titles like Counter-Strike, Left 4 Dead and Portal that have all gone on to wide, mainstream success.

-Half Life 2 apparently took no financial hit from its leak, outperforming its predecessor and selling over 12 million copies worldwide.
-It was named best game of the decade by IGN, Spike and The Guardian, and is considered one of the most successful video games ever made.
+Half-Life 2 apparently took no financial hit from its leak, outperforming its predecessor and selling over 12 million copies worldwide.
+It was named the best game of the decade by IGN, Spike and The Guardian, and is considered one of the most successful video games ever made.